Jebin5674/Rock-vs-Mine/README.md

 # Rock-vs-Mine
-Predicting the given data is ROCK or MINE.
+Predicting whether the given data is ROCK or MINE.